dtaht/rtod/README.md

 ## -H hostname

-specify a different hostname to use.
+Specify a different hostname to use.
 The hostname is used to generate a md5 hash that is then turned into a usually distinct ipv6 address.